tomheaton/mcjty-website/docs/1.12/rendering/item.md

 }
 ```

-Now the only thing left to do is to define your json file and add a texture.
+Now the only thing left to do is to define your JSON file and add a texture.
-In this case we just need a single json file located in `main/resources/assets/<yourmod>/models/item/simpletextureditem.json`:
+In this case we just need a single JSON file located in `main/resources/assets/<yourmod>/models/item/simpletextureditem.json`:

 ```json title="main/resources/assets/<yourmod>/models/item/simpletextureditem.json"
 {